sigopt/sigopt-examples/xgboost-classifier/README.md

 # XGBoost Supervised Softmax Classifier Tuning

-This example uses SigOpt to tune an xgboost softmax classifier on the IRIS dataset in R.
+This example uses SigOpt to tune an XGBoost softmax classifier on the IRIS dataset in R.

 ## Setup